-- Use explicit interfaces for the library code if they are available.
-Avoid libraries that do not provide explicit interfaces. - · Carefully construct explicit interfaces for the library procedures where library modules are not provided. - Prefer libraries that provide procedures as module procedures rather than as external procedures.
+- Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.49.5. - Use explicit interfaces for the library code if they are available.
+Avoid libraries that do not provide explicit interfaces. - Carefully construct explicit interfaces for the library procedures where library modules are not provided.

-6.48 Unanticipated Exceptions from Library Routines [HJW]
+6.50 Unanticipated Exceptions from Library Routines [HJW]